james2doyle/ohdoylerules.com/content/snippets/compare-multiple-md5-hashes.md

-/*
+---
-Title: compare multiple md5 hashes
+Title: "compare multiple md5 hashes"
-Description: compare multiple md5 hashes
+Description: "compare multiple md5 hashes"
-Date: 2013-09-15
+Date: "2013-09-15"
-Category: Snippets, Personal Project, Web
+Category: "Snippets"
-Template: post
+Template: "post"
-Keywords: md5, hash, multiple, files, shell, bash, trim, compare */
+Keywords: ["md5", "hash", "multiple", "files", "shell", "bash", "trim", "compare"]
+---

 Sometimes you need to check a file against a `md5` hash.
 This can be annoying.
 Just look at this output: